WICG/compression-dictionary-transport/README.md

 * [example.com](http://example.com/) downloads [example.com/large-module.wasm](http://example.com/large-module.wasm) for the first time.
 * The response for [example.com/large-module.wasm](http://example.com/large-module.wasm) contains a `bikeshed-use-as-dictionary: &lt;path>` response header
-* The browser takes note of that, and saves that response to a special dictionary cache for that path.
+* The browser takes note of that, and saves that response to a special dictionary cache for that path and that [request destination](https://fetch.spec.whatwg.org/#concept-request-destination).
 That cache would be triple-key partitioned.
-* The next time the browser fetches a resource from said path, it includes a sec-`bikeshed-available-dictionary:` request header, which lists a **single** SHA-256 hash
+* The next time the browser fetches a resource from said path and destination, it includes a `sec-bikeshed-available-dictionary:` request header, which lists a **single** SHA-256 hash
     * SHA-256 hashes are long.
 Their hex representation would be 64 bytes, and we can base64 them to be ~42 (I think).
 We can't afford to send many hashes for both performance and privacy reasons.
     * We could truncate those hashes, or use shorter ones, but then we'd run into potential correctness issues in case of collisions.
 We can run the math on that, to see if it's worth the risk.
     * The `sec-` prefix is there to ensure that requests are not attacker-generated.
     * Ideally, we can get developers to pick a single resource to be the best dictionary for a certain path (where that path may only contain future versions of the same resource)
     * Any new resource as a dictionary for that path would override older ones.
 When sending requests, the browser would use the _most specific path_ for the request to get its dictionary.
-* When the server gets a request with the sec-`bikeshed-available-dictionary` header in it:
+* When the server gets a request with the `sec-bikeshed-available-dictionary` header in it:
     * The server can simply ignore the dictionary if it doesn't have a diff that corresponds to said dictionary.
 In that case the server can serve the response without delta compression.
     * If the server does have a corresponding diff, it can respond with that, indicating that as part of its `content-encoding` header, or some other header.
 There's no need to repeat the hash value, as there's only one.
+      - For example, if we're using [shared brotli compression,](https://datatracker.ietf.org/doc/draft-vandevenne-shared-brotli-format/), the `content-encoding: sbr` header can indicate that.
     * In case the browser advertized a dictionary but then fails to successfuly fetch it from its cache *and* the dictionary was used by the server, the resource request should be terminated.

 ### Dynamic resources flow